There are a few ways to go about finding a counsellor:

 Accreditation, ongoing support and training

 Counsellors should be trained, have accreditation and follow a code of practice.
 They should be taking part in regular clinical supervision and ideally taking part in regular training.

 Accreditation and training

-If your counsellor has accreditation from a recognised professional body, then you know that they have the skills they need to help you properly.
+Your counsellor should have accreditation from a recognised professional body.
+That way, you know they have the skills to help you.

-They should have completed an approved training course, and meet that organisation's requirements for continued practice.
+They should have completed an approved training course.
+They should also meet that organisation's requirements for continued practice.

 Ideally, they should be accredited by a recognised organisation such as:

-If they are a psychotherapist they should be registered with the UK Council for Psychotherapy.
+A psychotherapist should be registered with the UK Council for Psychotherapy.

-Some other professionals (for example GPs, nurses, psychologists, psychiatrists, social workers) will have had training in counselling skills as well.
-Not all of them have though, so it’s important for you to check this out by asking some of the questions listed above.
+Not all have, though.
+So it’s important for you to check this out by asking some of the questions listed above.